Because how your child spends these years matters

 Children make simple nature crafts inspired by what we discover on the trail

-• Have Lots of Energy:
+• Have Lots of Energy

-• Are Curious About Nature:
+• Are Curious About Bugs and Nature

 About the Instructor: